-The Berghan Point to Taupo Bay coast area has strong oceanic influences.
-Its shores are exposed to gales and, at times, high wave energy from easterly storms and ocean swell.
-The area is regularly influenced by the East Auckland current, which eddies into the coast bringing warm water from the north and with it larvae of subtropical species.
+The Bland Bay coast area has strong oceanic influences.
+Its outer exposed shores are subject to gales and at times high wave energy from easterly storms and ocean swell.
+The area is regularly influenced by the West Auckland current which eddies into the coast bringing warm water from the north and, with it, larvae of subtropical species.